live-clones/pybtex/docs/source/cmdline.rst

 Pybtex is fully compatible with BibTeX' :file:`.bib` files.
 Besides that, Pybtex supports other bibliography formats.
-The list of supported formats can bee seen in the output of :command:`pybtex --help`.
+The list of supported formats can be seen in the output of :command:`pybtex --help`.

 By default, the BibTeX format is used.
 If a LaTeX file :file:`book.tex` contains:

 .. code-block:: latex

-    \bibliogrpahy{mybook}
+    \bibliography{mybook}

 Then this command: